Logo

 Selling the Striga bioherbicide not only provides a valuable product but also fosters closer engagement with users while significantly reducing yield losses during maize cultivation.

 To successfully navigate this market, you need to know where to source the bioherbicide in bulk, identify efficient transportation methods, and explore suitable storage facilities.
-As the technology is available in several countries, including Cameroon, Ethiopia, Kenya, Uganda, and Ghana, estimate the delivery cost to your country and account for import clearance and duties if relevant.
+As the technology is available in several countries, including Kenya, estimate the delivery cost to your country and account for import clearance and duties if relevant.

 Your potential customer base includes small local retailers, development projects, producers, and producer cooperatives or associations.